 The reality, though, is that homemaking can be exhausting.

-As a great support system, you can help your husband and children focus on what they need to do – and to do it well.
+As a great support system and one of the most important people in their lives, you can help your husband and children focus on what they need to do – and to do it well.

 When homemaking is more than you expect